NSHipster/articles/2018-09-10-cmmotionactivity.md

 added in iOS 11.
 Automotive detection got much better with the introduction of this feature.

+{% note do %}

-> At low speeds, it's hard to distinguish automobile travel from other means
-> using accelerometer data alone.
+At low speeds, it's hard to distinguish automobile travel from other means using accelerometer data alone.
-> Although we can only speculate as to how this works,
-> it's possible that the iPhone uses magnetometer data from the device compass.
+Although we can only speculate as to how this works, it's possible that the iPhone uses magnetometer data from the device compass.
-> Because cars and other vehicles are often enclosed in metal,
-> electromagnetic flux is reduced.
+Because cars and other vehicles are often enclosed in metal, electromagnetic flux is reduced.

+{% endnote %}

 Beyond safety concerns,
 some apps might change their behavior